WSU-4110/GamePlan/GETTING_STARTED.md

 - **css/styles.css**: Change how things look
 - **js/script.js**: Change how things work

-### Step 4: Test Your Changes
-- Save your files
-- Refresh your browser
-- See your changes!

 ## Team Roles - Who Does What?

 ### Frontend Team